Hodgkins Disease (cont.)

 - Find a local Oncologist in your town

 Sometimes, especially during or soon after treatment, you may not feel like eating.
 You may be uncomfortable or tired.
-You may find that foods do not taste as good as they used to.
-In addition, the side effects of treatment (such as poor appetite, nausea, vomiting, or mouth sores) can make it hard to eat well.
-Your doctor, a registered dietitian, or another health care provider can suggest ways to deal with these problems.
+You may find that foods don't taste as good as they used to.
+In addition, poor appetite, nausea, vomiting, mouth blisters, and other side effects of treatment can make it hard for you to eat.

 Find out what women really need.